Transmission security

+This involves securing communication links from being compromised by techniques like jamming, eavesdropping, and signal interception.
+TRANSEC includes the use of frequency hopping, spread spectrum and the physical protection of communication links to obscure the patterns of transmission.
+It is particularly vital in military and government communication systems, where the security of transmitted data is critical to prevent adversaries from gathering intelligence or disrupting operations.
+TRANSEC is often implemented alongside COMSEC (Communications Security) to form a comprehensive approach to communication security.

 Methods used to achieve transmission security include frequency hopping and spread spectrum where the required pseudorandom sequence generation is controlled by a cryptographic algorithm and key.
 Such keys are known as transmission security keys (TSK).
 Modern U.S. and NATO TRANSEC-equipped radios include SINCGARS and HAVE QUICK.